JStitch626/se_project_aroundtheus/README.md

 - CSS media queries
 - Figma layout
 - Composing a README.md file
+- Using git branch
 - Deploying the project to Github Pages

 **Github Pages Link** [Around the U.S.](https://jstitch626.github.io/se_project_aroundtheus/)

+## Code corrections

+- card.css - line 42 change opacity from 0.6 to 0.5 according to Figma design
+- page.css - line 36 remove redundant css rule
+- profile.css - assign border styles of '1px solid' to `profile__edit-button` selector as shown in Figma design
+- index.html - line 23-24 remove extraneous containers
+- button style - add `cursor: pointer` declaration to each button so that a hand appears over the hovered button
+- index.html - line 41 `.cards__list` must be listed by itself because BEM does not allow `class="block block__element"`

+## Code enhancements

+- accessibility - add `aria-label` attribute to buttons, making interactive elements more accessible for end users who use screen readers

+## Future goals

+- Learn how to use auto-fit to make a more responsive layout.

+### Original README.md from TripleTen

-_Below you will find the overview of provided by TripleTen, including a link to the Figma design and a resource to optimize image sizes for faster loading times._
+_Below you will find the overview provided by TripleTen, including a link to the Figma design and a resource to optimize image sizes for faster loading times._

 ### Overview